f5devcentral/f5-agility-labs-iam/docs/class1/module3/lab01.rst

    |image009|

 #.
-This App Service is already bound with our demo Azure AD tenant.
+This App Service is already bound with our demo Entra ID tenant.

    |image010|